chiffa/GAN_evo/dev_log.rst

 - TEST: add saving of the discriminator/generator + training traces to the disk.
 Mongod should only contain the pointer to the path (that breaks containerization though)

-- TODO: add support for cross-training the discriminator/generator
+- DONE: add support for cross-training the discriminator/generator

-- TODO: add support for the multi-generator pull in the individual trainer (lists)
+- DONE: add support for the multi-generator pull in the individual trainer (lists)

 - Done: move the training, matching and cross-training out of self into the arena level. replace self by an (generator_supplier_instance, descriminator_supplier_instance, gen_optimizer,